Mexico president appears to hold key majority in elections | Politics

 Representatives of the major parties speaking at the electoral institute's general council meeting applauded the conduct of Sunday's vote amid the pandemic, despite noting that the run-up to voting was one of the most violent in recent times.

 As for much of the campaign, violence marked the days leading up to the vote.
-On Saturday, an employee of the state prosecutors' office in Chiapas who was not authorised to be quoted said five people who were carrying voting material to polling places were ambushed and killed on a rural highway.
+On Saturday, an employee of the state prosecutors' office in Chiapas who was not authorized to be quoted said five people who were carrying voting material to polling places were ambushed and killed on a rural highway.
 Those killed appeared to be volunteers, not government employees.

-Three dozen candidates, mostly for local posts, have been killed to date, and on Friday, a government electoral agency worker was shot to death in Tlaxcala state, near Mexico City.
+And on Sunday, prosecutors said another four people were shot to death in another remote Chiapas mountain town in what appeared to be a politically motivated attack.

+Nationwide, three dozen candidates were killed during the campaigns; almost all of the victims were running for one of the 20,000 local posts including mayors and town council up for grabs in 30 states.
+In Guanajuato state, Mexico's most violent, a woman who stepped in as mayoral candidate after her mother was murdered won an overwhelming victory in the town of Moroleón.

 Opponents depict him as intolerant of criticism and obsessed with a nostalgic 1960s vision of Mexico, when oil was king and state-owned companies dominated many sectors of the economy.
 Socially conservative and a professed Christian “in the broadest sense,” he has angered feminists with his policies, but has pleased many Mexicans by living austerely.